-Studio Arts does NOT participate in any state or federal student loan programs.
-Studio Arts does, however, participate in state and federal-funded training and entitlement programs such as Workforce Investment Opportunity Act (WIOA,) Employment Training Panel (ETP,) Trade Adjustment Act (TAA,) Veterans Administration (VA) and other return-to-work and work-retraining programs.
+Studio Arts is not a Title 1V school and does NOT participate in any state or federal student loan programs.
+Studio Arts does, however, participate in state and federal-funded training and entitlement programs such as Workforce Investment Opportunity Act (WIOA,) Employment Training Panel (ETP,) Trade Adjustment Act (TAA,) and other return-to-work and work-retraining programs.

-PLEASE NOTE: If a student obtains a loan to pay for an educational program, the student will have to pay the full amount of the loan, plus interest, less the amount of any refund, and, if the student receives federal student financial aid funds, the student is entitled to a refund of the moneys not paid from federal financial aid funds.
+If a student independently obtains a loan to pay for an educational program, the student will have to pay the full amount of the loan, plus interest, less the amount of any refund, and, if the student receives federal student financial aid funds, the student is entitled to a refund of the monies not paid from federal financial aid funds.